Credit: NEW YORK YANKEES. ALL RIGHTS RESERVED

 Batavia, just 45 minutes from Buffalo, is one of the smallest cities in the country to host a professional baseball team.
 The Batavia Muckdogs play in the New York–Penn League at Dwyer Stadium and are the Short-Season Class-A affiliate of the Miami Marlins.
 The team name pays tribute to the regions’ mucklands—fertile soils that grow onions (nearby Elba calls itself “The Onion Capital of the World”)—and the feral dogs that may have roamed said mucklands before farmers tamed the land.

-Before and after the game: For a sugar fix, stock up at Oliver’s Candies, open since 1932 and still using the old family recipes for their famous hand-dipped chocolates, ribbon candy, and sponge candy.
+Before and after the game: For a sugar fix, stock up at Oliver’s Candies, open since 1932.
+They are still using the old family recipes for their famous hand-dipped chocolates, ribbon candy, and sponge candy.
 Find toys that don’t need batteries (or wifi) at Adam Miller Toy & Bicycle shop, featuring old-fashioned fun like Slinkys and pogo sticks.
 Stop by the Batavia Peace Garden, a memorial to when Batavia held back the British in the War of 1812, which now represents peace between the U.S. and Canada.
 You’ll find plenty of dining options on and around Main Street.

-Dancing Wings Butterfly Garden at the Strong National Museum of Play
+Dancing Wings Butterfly Garden, The Strong Museum

 The Auburn Doubledays, of the New York–Penn League and an affiliate of the Washington Nationals, are named after Abner Doubleday.
 Doubleday was a Civil War general from Auburn often credited with inventing baseball.
-The team mascot is named Abner and is modeled after Doubleday, including his signature 'stache.
+The team mascot is named Abner and is modeled after Doubleday, down to his signature 'stache.
 Home games are held at Leo Pinckney Field at Falcon Park.

 Before and after the game: Grab lunch or dinner at nearby restaurants like Curley’s Restaurant (tavern food and traditional Italian), The Sunset (fine-dining in a casual setting), or Parker’s Grille (with plenty of finger food for picky eaters).
 From Auburn, the Finger Lakes are at your fingertips—the Cayuga Lake Wine Trail, water sports on Owasco Lake, and fishing tours by Upstate Guide Services Inc. are just the beginning.